prashantpaddune/Calender/README.md

-# Calendar Component Project
+# Calendar

 ## Overview

-This project consists of a reusable React Calendar component.
+This consists of a reusable React Calendar component.
 It allows users to view a calendar for a specific month or year, with the ability to highlight a specific date.

 ## Features